SoterHelp Centre

 Step 3 — Review and confirm in the form

-Once you're happy with the workflow in chat, switch to the form panel to review what's been captured — Title, Prompt, Inputs, Outputs, and Details — and make any final adjustments.
-When everything looks good, click Create Record to publish.
+Once you're happy with the workflow in chat, the form panel shows what SoterAI has generated — Title, Instructions, Inputs, Outputs, and Details.

 Finding and running a custom workflow